mistermjtek/Ionic2Todo/README.md

 # Ionic2Todo
 Implementation of TodoMVC in Ionic 2 beta
-Based off the ionic Todo application built by Andrew Morony.
+Based off the Ionic Todo application built by Andrew Morony.

 ## Running the application
 1. Make sure you have the ionic 2 beta CLI installed first by running:
 `$ npm install -g ionic@beta`
 2. then, you use the ionic CLI to serve the application to your localhost:
 `$ ionic serve`

 ## Notes